 Restaurant La Fuente

 Located on the opposite side of the Plaza de España, one will find La Fuente, a restaurant that offers fine and innovative cuisine that will delight the senses of the most ardent foodies.The menu includes chicken, steaks, grilled sea bass, smoked haddock or the house speciality, La Fuente, a hearty seafood casserole.
-They also serve a special menu, which includes a starter, main course, desert and a half bottle of wine for 29.00 euros.
+They also serve a special menu, which includes a starter, main course, desert and a half bottle of wine.
 Those with a sweet tooth should try the 'mousse pyramid' a homemade mousse served with white chocolate and caramel.

 The restaurant, which is situated in one of the most charming rustic houses in the village, serves dinner from 6pm until 10.30pm.
 (Closed on Monday)